Planning A Combination Hunt

 Elk hunting is a tough hunt for most hunters and will be the focus of their effort.
 But as with the comment on big game habitat, there are a number of small game species who share the same ground.
 Consider taking along a shotgun, small caliber rifle or bow and adding small game to the hunting plan.

-If we still use the Unit 14 scenario- with your elk license in hand, add a small game license to your wallet ($21 resident or $56 nonresident), and take the opportunity to hunt some species that can make the whole hunt more enjoyable.
+If we still use the Unit 14 scenario- with your elk license in hand, add a small game license to your wallet, and take the opportunity to hunt some species that can make the whole hunt more enjoyable.
 Dusky (Blue) Grouse inhabit much of the same early season terrain as elk.
 They are a good-sized bird which can be hunted without a dog.

 Coyote, fox squirrel and rabbits are all in legal season during late October.
 For the hunter who ventures into the field during the third season, badger, pine martin, red fox, ring-tailed cat and grey fox can be added to the list of small game species which can fill the midday with hunting opportunities.
 They can also be added to legal harvest during the scouting trip in some cases.

-Check the small game brochure and expand your hunt with the species that are in season.
+Check the small game & waterfowl brochure and expand your hunt with the species that are in season.

 Fishing for Supper